davewsmith/mosquitto-telegraf-influxdb-grafana/README.md

     docker system prune
     ./unbootstrap.sh  # to delete volumes

-To inject some simple dsample data into the mix
+To inject some simple sample data into the mix

     cd injector
     python3 -m venv venv